OfficeDev/office-scripts-docs/docs/resources/add-ins-differences.md

 ![A four-quadrant diagram showing the areas of focus for different Office extensibility solutions.
 Both Office Scripts and Office Web Add-ins are focused on web and collaboration, but Office Scripts are more end-user approachable (whereas Office Web Add-ins are targeted at a professional developer audience).)](../images/office-programmability-diagram.png)

-Office Scripts run to completion with a manual button press or as a step in [Power Automate](https://flow.microsoft.com/), whereas Office Add-ins rely on user interaction and persist while the workbook is in use.
+Office Scripts run to completion with a manual button press or as a step in [Power Automate](https://flow.microsoft.com/), whereas Office Add-ins persist while their task panes are open.
+This means the add-ins can maintain state during a session, whereas Office Scripts do not maintain an internal state between runs.
 If you find that your Excel extension needs to exceed the scripting platform's capabilities, visit the [Office Add-ins documentation](/office/dev/add-ins) to learn more about Office Add-ins.

 The rest of this article describes on the main differences between Office Add-ins and Office Scripts.